We don't mean to be nosy, but how old are your shrubs?

 Snow, ice, bitter wind, scorching sun, drought — all wear down a shrub over time.

-Proper care will extend the lifespan of shrubs, keeping them happy and healthy for as long as possible.
+Proper, proactive care will increase the lifespan of shrubs, keeping them happy and healthy for as long as possible.

 Most shrubs don’t like being sheared into tight boxes or spheres.
 They prefer a looser, more natural pruning.